-The chances of receiving above median rainfall for July to September are less than 40% over most of NSW, and less than 30% in the inland northeast of NSW.
-In other words, these areas have a greater than 60% chance of below average rain.
-For every ten July to September periods with similar odds to these, at least six of them would have below-average rain.
+The chances of receiving above median rainfall for August to October are less than 40% over southern NSW, central and western parts of Victoria, and southeast SA.
+In other words, the chances of below median rainfall is greater than 60% in these areas.
+For every ten August to October periods with similar odds to these, at least six of them would have below-average rain.

-There is an increased chance of a wetter than normal season over eastern Tasmania and parts of eastern Victoria.
-Over South Australia, most of Victoria and much of Tasmania there is not a significant shift in the odds towards either a wetter or drier than normal season.
+There is an increased chance of a wetter than normal season over the far northwest pastoral parts of SA and northeast Tasmania.
+Over the remainder of southeast Australia there is not a significant shift in the odds towards either a wetter or drier than normal season.

 Warming of the tropical Pacific Ocean over the past several months has primed the climate system for an El Niño in 2014.
-However, in the absence of the necessary atmospheric response, the increase in Pacific Ocean temperatures has levelled off in recent weeks.
-Despite some easing in the model outlooks, international climate models surveyed by the Bureau still indicate El Niño is likely to develop by spring 2014.
-While POAMA, the model that produces the seasonal outlooks, does not forecast a high probability of El Niño, it retains a drier signal across the country due to patterns in the ocean and atmosphere across the Pacific.
-This drier signal is consistent between international models regardless of their ENSO forecast.
+However, in the absence of the necessary atmospheric response, Pacific Ocean temperatures have either stabilised, or some cooling has occurred.
+Despite some further easing in the model outlooks, a majority of international climate models still indicate El Niño is likely to develop during spring 2014.
+While there are some differences in ENSO outlooks, the near-average to drier-than-average signal across eastern Australia is generally consistent between international models.

 How accurate is the outlook?

-- Moderate over most of New South Wales, Victoria, western Tasmania and northeast SA
+- Moderate to high over most of New South Wales, Victoria, Tasmania and northern and eastern SA

 Bureau climatologists continually monitor the climate for any significant developments, with information on the likelihood of El Niño/La Niña and IOD events available fortnightly at the ENSO Wrap-Up.
 For a summary of Pacific and Indian Ocean outlooks, please see the Climate Model Summary.